ericsonga/TeacherCSP/_sources/CSPImageDecisions/ch15_exercises.rst

         .. tab:: Question

-            Make changes to 10 lines in the code below so that it runs and correctly changes the shirt color to green.
+            Make changes to 10 lines in the code below so that it runs.
+It changes areas that look red in the original to green.

             .. activecode:: ch15ex1q
                 :nocodelens: